patMohr/GettingCleaningDataProject/CodeBook.md

 #### Section 3.
 Structure of the Original Data
 After unzipping the file from the UCI website, the data set has a file structure as explained below.

-The main directory contains four text files:
+The main directory contains four text files.

 1. README.txt contains a description of the dataset.

 2. activity_labels.txt contains descriptive labels of the six activities and the associated number which is used in the other datasets.